georgi/blog/pages/shinmun.md

 ---
-header: Shinmun

-Shinmun, a small and beautiful blog engine
+header: ShinmunShinmun, a small and beautiful blog engine
 ==========================================

 Shinmun is a **minimalist blog engine**.
 You just write posts as text